Royal Aircraft Factory R.E.8: Variants

-Survivors
+Surviving aircraft

 Only two "original" R.E.8s survive from World War One.

 The restoration of R.E.8 F3556 at the Imperial War Museum Duxford was completed in 2004.
 This aircraft, built by Daimler, arrived in France on Armistice Day, still in its original packing case.
 It is currently displayed suspended from the roof of the AirSpace hangar at Duxford.

 The other surviving R.E.8 is a former Aviation Militaire Belge machine preserved at the Brussels Air Museum.
 It is fitted with the usual Hispano-Suiza engine typical of R.E.8s in Belgian service, in the usual SPAD type cowling and circular frontal radiator.